-After Silence is a weekly group designed to help victims become survivors, and communicate in the recovery of sexual violence.
-Our mission is to support, empower, validate, and educate survivors, as well as their families and supporters.
-The core of our program is a support group, message board, and chat room where victims and survivors come together in a mutually supportive and safe environment.
+Our mission is to support, empower, validate, and educate teens and their families and supporters.
+The core of our program is a support group, message board, and chat room where teens and families come together in a mutually supportive and safe environment.

-The program will provide a platform to use video and documentaries to share our experiences with the world.
-This will help educate the community and silent survivors to feel they are not alone.
-The ability to see and hear the person sharing the story, through the use of video as the medium, is invaluable in helping the listener to make an emotional connection.
-The authenticity of each story makes it even more compelling and thus more likely to evoke a response that leads to action from the listener.
+The program provides a platform to use video and documentaries to share our experiences with the world.
+This will help educate the families to feel they are not alone.
+The ability to see and hear the person sharing the story through video as the medium is invaluable in helping the listener make an emotional connection.
+The authenticity of each level makes it even more compelling and thus more likely to evoke a response that leads to action from the listener.

 We prepare each other to tell our stories in public with dignity.
 Speaking in public is one of our greatest fears.
 Another is exposing our inner selves.
 The program prepares survivors to share their stories and the public while maintaining their dignity and safety.

 Contact us, and we will take it from there.